 The Hope Scholarship Credit allows up to a $2,500 tax credit for the first four years of postsecondary education.
 The Lifetime Learning Credit allows up to a $2,000 tax credit per tax return for undergraduate, graduate and professional degree courses for eligible students.
 To review additional information about these two tax credits, go to https://www.irs.gov/forms-pubs/about-form-1098-t.

 Where can I view my 1098-T information?

-You may view your 1098-T through www.tsc1098t.com.
+You may view and download your 1098-T through the student payment portal.
 An email will be sent to your GT email address when the 1098-T is available.
 Click on View Statements and the the 1098-T Tax Statement tab to view and download your form.

 Why is there nothing reported in Box 2 on my 1098-T?

 The IRS previously allowed institutions of higher education the option of reporting either payments received (Box 1) or qualified charges billed (Box 2).
 In years past, Georgia Tech elected to report qualified charges billed (Box 2).
 Due to a change to institutional reporting requirements mandated by federal law, beginning with tax year 2018, the amount of qualified tuition and related expenses (QTRE) paid during the calendar year in will be reported Box 1.